pxchen95/artifact_removal/README.md

 # artifact_removal

 ## Explanation of common terms
-By "segments", we refer to segments of contiguous data on which stimulation is on.
+* "segments" refers to segments of contiguous data on which stimulation is on and the stimulation parameters are **constant** (e.g., constant amplitude, fundamental frequency, shape, etc.).
+* "gaps" refers to what is in between segments, whether that be missing data or data with stimulation off.

 ## Notation
+*Included in comments in the code; typical notation with associated definitions.*
+* fs  = sample rate in Hz
-n = number of gaps in the data (or equivalently, total number of segments - 1)
+* n   = number of gaps in the data (or equivalently, total number of segments - 1)
+* N_i = number of samples in i-th segment